ibme-qubic/svbdoc/doc/implementation.rst

 rarely exceeds 100 so it may be the case that mini-batch training is only useful for larger data sets.

+A mini-batch can be extracted from the data in two main ways, either by dividing up the data into sequential chunks or by taking strided subsamples through the data.
+The latter seems more approprate when the data forms a continuous timeseries since we are always using information from across the time series, however for the same reason the former method may be preferred when our data consists of repeated blocks of measurements of the same timeseries (as is sometimes the case for ASL data).
+Our implementation supports both via the ``sequential_batches`` parameter.

 Learning rate quenching
 ~~~~~~~~~~~~~~~~~~~~~~~